Dan Devine: Green Bay Packers

-Hadl, however, would play only two years as a Packer, winning just seven games while throwing 29 interceptions during that span.
+However, Hadl would play only two years as a Packer, winning just seven games while throwing 29 interceptions during that span.
 Meanwhile, the Rams used the picks acquired in the trade to draft players who would help them dominate the NFC West in the 1970s.
 To this day, many Packer fans have never forgiven Devine for the trade, which is widely reckoned as the worst trade for a starting quarterback in NFL history.

 Devine's wife was diagnosed with multiple sclerosis during the season.

 As the Packers' performance declined, Devine's relationship with the fans deteriorated, and his family started to get verbally harassed during games.
 An incident occurred where one of his dogs was shot by a neighbor.
-Devine claimed that the shooter was an angry Packers fan, but the farmer who shot the dog said that he shot the dog because it had been constantly straying onto his property, and he had warned Devine in the past that he would shoot Devine's dog if it came near his home again.
+Devine claimed that the shooter was an angry Packers fan, but the farmer who shot the dog said that he did so because it had been constantly straying onto his property, and he had warned Devine in the past that he would shoot Devine's dog if it came near his home again.

 After a three-game losing streak knocked the Packers out of the playoffs, Devine resigned on December 16, 1974, to become the head coach at the University of Notre Dame.
 His departure was also controversial, as the Packers' board of directors were prepared to buy Devine out of his contract, but Devine told them that he was going to return to coach the team in 1975.
-Devine asked for his last season's paycheck to come in advance, and after it was given to him, he announced his resignation.
+Devine asked for his last season's paycheck to come in advance, and after it was given to him, Devine announced his resignation.